Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms: Rings and algebras

 Let $B$ be a $F$-algebra with $\dim_F B=n$ and basis $e_1,e_2,\dots,e_n$ (as an $F$-vector space), and suppose $e_1=1$.
 A \emph{multiplication table} for $B$ is a system of $n^3$ elements $(c_{ijk})_{i,j,k=1,\dots,n}$ of $F$, called \emph{structure constants}, such that multiplication in $B$ is given by

 for $i,j \in \{1,\dots,n\}$.

 An $F$-algebra $B$ is represented in bits by a multiplication table and elements of $F$ are represented in the basis $e_i$.
-Note that basis elements in $B$ can be multiplied directly by the multiplication table but multiplication of arbitrary elements in $B$ requires $O(n^3)$ arithmetic operations (additions and multiplications) in $F$; in either case, note the output is of polynomial size in the input.
+Note that basis elements in $B$ can be multiplied directly by the multiplication table but multiplication of arbitrary elements in $B$ requires $O(n^3)$ arithmetic operations (additions and multiplications) in $F$; in either case, note the output is of polynomial size in the input for fixed $B$.

-\begin{rmk} We have assumed that $B$ is associative as an $F$-algebra; however, this property can be verified by simply checking the associative law on a set of generators. \end{rmk}
+\begin{rmk} We have assumed that $B$ is associative as an $F$-algebra; however, this property can be verified by simply checking the associative law on a basis. \end{rmk}

 \begin{rmk} We require that the element $1$ be included as a generator of $B$, since by our definition an $F$-algebra is equipped with an embedding $F \hookrightarrow B$.
-This is not a serious restriction, for the equations which uniquely define the element $1$ in $B$ are linear equations and so $1 \in B$ can be (uniquely) recovered by linear algebra over $F$. \end{rmk}
+This is not a serious restriction, for the equations which uniquely define the element $1$ in $B$ are linear equations and so $1 \in B$ can be (uniquely) recovered by linear algebra over $F$.
+(And an algebra without $1$ embeds inside an algebra with $1$.) \end{rmk}

 An $R$-algebra $\calO$ is represented in bits by the $F$-algebra $B=\calO \otimes_R F$ and a set of $R$-module generators $x_1,\dots,x_m \in B$ with $x_1=1$.
 A morphism between $R$-algebras is represented by the underlying $R$-linear map, specified by a matrix in the given sets of generators for the source and target.